floralvikings/jenjin/README.md

 * [This blog](http://seamless-pixels.blogspot.co.uk/), which supplied all the textures used in the demo application.
 These textures are high-resolution, tileable, and very, very nice.
 They are completely free but there is an option to download the entire archive for as little as $1.99 should you desire to support an open-source artist.
-(You should.)Yet
+(You should.)

 ***